slint-ui/slint/FAQ.md

 # Licensing

-Slint is available under two licenses:

- * GPLv3, for the growing ecosystem of Free and Open Source Software.
- * Commercial, for use in closed-source projects.
-See <https://slint-ui.com/#offering>
+Slint can be used under either a [commercial license](./LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](./LICENSES/GPL-3.0-only.txt), at your choice.

-The commercial license is free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).
+The commercial license is provided for free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).

-## What is the commercial licensing model?
+## What are the commercial licensing options?

-The basic principle behind our commercial licensing is that you start for free and pay when you're shipping.

-We offer a perpetual license option and we generally deploy a per-product license, regardless of how many developers, designers, Q&A engineers are using Slint.

-If this doesn't fit you, don't hesitate to contact us and we'd be happy to work together to find a solution.

-You can find a more detailed overview of our commercial licensing and the pricing at <https://slint-ui.com/pricing.html>.
+We offer 3 options under the commercial license - Ambassador, Flex and Buyout.
+All 3 options include a non-exclusive, perpetual, irrevocable, non-transferable right to use Slint.

+The Ambassador license is provided for free in lieu of helping us promote Slint.

+The Flex license is a per User-Seat license (with updates included as long as the subscription is active) to develop apps with Slint.
+Distribution of such apps requires additional fees.

+The Buyout license is a volume-based buyout license that includes unlimited User-Seats (with updates included) to develop apps with Slint as well as distribute such apps up to the purchased volume.

 ## Can I try Slint using the GPL version and then switch to the commercial license later?

 Yes.
-The GPL is a distribution license that applies only when you ship your application.
-You can evaluate Slint and develop your product internally using the GPL license, and only acquire a commercial license when you want to ship your product.
-If you choose a per seat licensing model, the time spent developing needs to be accounted for.
-However, support for bug fixes requires a commercial license.
+You can evaluate Slint using the GPL license, and acquire the commercial license after the evaluation, with the option to transfer the development work from GPL to commercial for free.

 ## Is there a discount or reduction for independent developers or small businesses?